 Grooming is an essential part of keeping your Morkie pooch healthy.
 The long strands on his coat can get entangled or develop pet dander if not brushed regularly.
 Brushing once or twice a week is enough to keep his coat silky smooth.

-Baths are important too but ensure you do not wash him too frequently.
+Baths are necessary too but ensure you do not wash him too frequently.
 Soapy water can deplete the healthy oils on his skin leaving his coat looking dull.
-In fact, only wash him thoroughly if he starts to develop a stink or if he walks in the house all covered in mud.
+Only wash him thoroughly if he starts to develop a stink or if he walks in the house all covered in mud.

 Morkie dogs are prone to teeth problems if not cleaned.
-Always make an appointment to brush his teeth after the last meal he has.
+Always make an appointment to brush the dog’s teeth after the last meal he has.
 His nails need clipping too to keep them neat and also prevent him from harming himself, a person, or tearing through your Persian upholstery.

 Fortunately, Morkie is not a heavy-shedder.
 So you do not have to worry about him leaving mounds of fur on your couch or carpet.
 He is a perfect dog to gift to someone with pet allergies.
 The occasional brushing is enough to take care of loose strands.
 Only when his grooming needs are neglected will Morkie’s coat become allergenic.